bediniupi/AlmaSet2Analytics/README.md

 * **Nazzareno Bedini - University of Pisa**

 ## Why not use Analytics API methods to export Analysis?
-In order to avoid the copy/past actions on the Analytics XML tab I've tried to use the Analytics API methods: unfortunally it's not simple to transfer a lot of data via get method, and also splitting the API query calls is not a viable way, I obtained a lot of timeout errors.
+In order to avoid the copy/past actions on the Analytics XML tab I've tried to use the Analytics API methods: unfortunally it's not simple to transfer a lot of data via get method, and also splitting the API query calls is not a viable way, I obtained only timeout errors.

-## Acknowledgments
+## References
 * [Alma API Retrieve Set Members](https://developers.exlibrisgroup.com/alma/apis/docs/conf/R0VUIC9hbG1hd3MvdjEvY29uZi9zZXRzL3tzZXRfaWR9L21lbWJlcnM=/)
 * [Rest Members](https://developers.exlibrisgroup.com/alma/apis/docs/xsd/rest_members.xsd/?tags=GET)
 * [Working with Analytics REST APIs](https://developers.exlibrisgroup.com/blog/Working-with-Analytics-REST-APIs/)